We Want To Protect Our Youth And Also Empower Them

 Our aim is to inspire Native youth to become independent thinkers and visionaries.
 Through partnerships with conservation and outdoor recreation groups that align with our mission, we foster diverse experiences.
 This approach not only broadens conservation efforts but also nurtures the upcoming generation of Indigenous environmental leaders, empowering them to enact impactful change in the world.

-At NOND, we see nurturing community well-being as a core facet of leadership.
-We recognize the duty it carries—to foster emerging tribal youth leaders.
 Investing in our youth not only cultivates future leadership but also strengthens the enduring Indigenous values that form the bedrock of our heritage.
-By empowering Native youth to ascend to new heights, we affirm their integral role within the tribe, ensuring all Indigenous youth have the support to flourish and realize their utmost potential.
+By empowering Native youth to ascend to new heights, we affirm their sacred role within the tribe and the world.
+We ensure every Indigenous youth has the support, guidance, and spiritual grounding to flourish and realize their fullest potential.

 Indigenous Conservation